pingidentity/pingidentity-docker-builds/CONTRIBUTE.md

-# Contributing to the UnboundID LDAP SDK for Java
+# Contributing to the Ping Identity Docker Builds

 Thanks for taking the time to contribute!